YazhiniVenkatesan12/studentmanagement/README.md

-Here's a professional and comprehensive `README.md` file for your student management website.
-You can copy this and place it in the root of your GitHub repository.

----

 ## 📘 Student Management Web Application

 A web-based system for managing student records, built using **React.js** and **Firebase (Firestore + Authentication)**.
 This application allows admins to add, view, edit, and delete student details, as well as manage user authentication securely.